maltarouti/airlines-passengers-satisfaction-analysis/README.md

 By analyzing one of the US airlines, we will attempt to find the best factors that contribute to high customer satisfaction ratings.
 We will also develop a machine learning classifier to do predictions if passengers are happy or dissatisfied with the trip by the end of this article.

 ## Installation process
-In order to be able to run this project, you must have [Python 3](https://www.python.org/) Installed on your machine.
+In order to be able to run this project, you must have [Python3](https://www.python.org/) Installed on your machine.

 You also have to install the following libraries by using pip:
   1. [Pandas](https://pypi.org/project/pandas/)